“At last I find you, you old sinner!” said

 They were engaged once, her grandmother had admitted.
 And then, for reasons that even her grandmother did not know, Evelyn broke off the engagement and left Winchester.
 And with that admission, Elanore’s carefully constructed view of her own parents’ love fell apart.
 It was marred by the realization that there had been someone else for her mother before her father.

 For the first time in her young life, she found her beliefs forcefully and painfully readjusted.
-It would be a little while longer before Elanore fully understood the circumstances that led to the dissolution of the engagement between her mother and the guildmaster, and even longer yet before she understood how that event was tied to the Wolframs.
+It would be a little while longer before Elanore fully understood the circumstances that led to the dissolution of the engagement between her mother and the guildmaster; it would be even longer yet before she understood how that event was tied to the Wolframs.

 But even after the snow stopped, there was no sign or further news of Edmund.
 So when the sun reappeared, she left her grandmother in her neighbor’s care and flew out the door towards town.